ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

 3. **Enter** “Cloud-Data-Analytics” (without quotes) for the space name.
 4. **Select** the “Create” button.

 > The space will be created and you will be brought into it.
 You should now see, in the top right corner, that you are in the “Cloud-Data-Analytics” space in your Bluemix organization.
-You will use this space to house the Watson Data Platform lab services and application.
+You will use this space to house the Cloud-Data-Analytics lab services.

 **Proceed to Step C: Create the Cloud Data Analytics Lab Services**